assen-totin/cdn/README.md

 Set the SQL SELECT query to run in the configuration option `cdn_sql_select`.
 It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

-The SQL query should return a single row with column names matching the keys in the JSON response above.
+The SQL query should return a single row with column names matching the keys described above if the request is authorised and no rows if request is declined.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.